-NCR offers a semester-long paid internship designed to provide recent college graduates with firsthand newspaper experience.
+NCR offers a year-long paid internship designed to provide recent college graduates with firsthand newspaper experience.

-Interns work as a full-time staff members in the newspaper's Kansas City, Missouri, headquarters. lnterns gain experience in a fast-paced newsroom, reporting for print and web, helping with newspaper production, and maintaining NCRonline.org including social media, multimedia and blogging.
+Interns work as a full-time staff members in the newspaper's Kansas City, Missouri, headquarters or in a major U.S. city where they live or are based. lnterns gain firsthand experience in a fast-paced virtual newsroom, reporting for print and web, helping with newspaper production, and maintaining NCRonline.org including social media and multimedia.
 Normal business hours are 8 a.m. to 4 p.m., Monday through Friday.
 Some work will happen outside normal hours, including evenings and weekends.
 Interns receive a monthly stipend.

 - Report and write for NCR's print edition and website as assigned by an NCR editor.